shadow7692/5-HT/content/_index.md

 <n2>The Blueprint</n2><br>

-> "It's never about not falling off the horse, it's about getting back on the horse faster." - Vinh Giang
+<quote>"It's never about not falling off the horse, it's about getting back on the horse faster." - Vinh Giang</quote>

 Within the domain of my daily routines and the unending pursuit of efficiency, it remains vital to keep in mind the existing rules and constraints concerning the various addictions and activities that deplete my time.
 The following represent my current guidelines and limitations.
 1. Obtain sunlight every day.